alexeygumirov/pandoc-for-pdf-how-to/README.md

 	- template: I use my template which is a slightly modified [eisvogel.latex][URL 1] template.
 I made following modifications:
 		- `subtitle` field is used in the footer instead of `author`.
+        - blockqute font is darker than original which is better for reading.
+        - code listings are wrapped on white spaces by default.
     - Both templates you can find in the repository of this project.
 Original template [eisvogel.latex][LINK 2] and my modified [eisvogel_mod.latex][LINK 3]

 - **texlive**